Libera-Chat/libera-chat.github.io/chanreg.md

 Registered communities can profit from the following benefits:

-- Channels in their namespace can be claimed
+- Channels in their namespace can be claimed (with `/msg ChanServ CLAIM`)
 - Optional cloaks are available for members.
-  These replace the hostname part with `@about/yourcommunity/username`
+  These replace the hostname part with `@about/yourcommunity/username`, and can be requested on `#libera-communities`.

 ## The Projects & Community Team